-They Will Try to Deny Your Claim!
-Dealing with insurance company can be a nightmare.
+THEY WILL TRY TO DENY YOUR CLAIM!
+Dealing with insurance companies can cause nightmares.
 Sometimes it seems like they think their job is to DENY a car accident claim, NOT TO PAY!
-You need a strong yet approachable advocate on your side and above all else do not sign anything until you speak with one of our strong, approachable advocates, because you risk losing some or all of the compensation that is due to you.
+Do not sign anything until you speak with one of our strong, approachable advocates, because you risk losing some or all of the compensation that is due to you.

-Stewart Guss and his team will do whatever it takes to try to get you as much compensation as possible for your injuries, and we takes pride in treating our clients like family.
-Pick up the phone and call 281-664-6500 to talk to us about your car accident.
+Stewart J. Guss and his team will do whatever it takes to get you as much compensation as possible for your injuries, and we take pride in treating our clients like family.
+Pick up the phone and call 800-898-4877 to talk to us about your car accident.
 Remember, your consultation is FREE, and you pay NOTHING unless we win your case!

 Why Take Chances?
 Let Us Help You!